 Increased IOP with OZURDEX® peaked at approximately week 8.
 During the initial treatment period, 1% (3/421) of the patients who received OZURDEX® required surgical procedures for management of elevated IOP.

 Following a second injection of OZURDEX® in cases where a second injection was indicated, the overall incidence of cataracts was higher after 1 year.

 The following reactions have been identified during post-marketing use of OZURDEX® in clinical practice.
 Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
-The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to OZURDEX®, or a combination of these factors, include: complication of device insertion (implant misplacement), device dislocation with or without corneal edema, endophthalmitis, and hypotony of the eye (associated with vitreous leakage due to injection).
+The reactions, which have been chosen for inclusion due to either their seriousness, frequency of reporting, possible causal connection to OZURDEX®, or a combination of these factors, include: complication of device insertion (implant misplacement), device dislocation with or without corneal edema, endophthalmitis, hypotony of the eye (associated with vitreous leakage due to injection), and retinal detachment.

-Read the Ozurdex Drug Interactions Center for a complete guide to possible interactions
+Read the Ozurdex (dexamethasone intravitreal implant) Side Effects Center for a complete guide to possible side effects

 Additional Ozurdex Information